MustafaDemiroglu/digital-archiving-tools/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.
 📧 Contact

-If you have any questions or suggestions, feel free to open an Issue or reach out via email: <mustafa.demiroglu@gmx.de>
+If you have questions or suggestions, please open an Issue in this repository or email me at: <your.email@example.com>